aleksjal/P-T-Robot-OpenMV/README.md

 ![2023-04-30-15-08-53-393](https://user-images.githubusercontent.com/13249938/235376810-33fe0e15-3777-49fc-b1e7-7084faf220ad.jpg)

 5. Some wires, face or two, bolts and nuts or something else to securely mount H7 to tilt bracket...
-...optional

-6. I used raspberry pi zero 2 W to run OpenMV IDE, because I needed mobility for another project, but any computer is okay.
+6. (Optional) I used raspberry pi zero 2 W to run OpenMV IDE, because I needed mobility for another project, but any computer is okay.

 Building.